-In line with the National Strategic Action Plan for Rare Diseases’ (the Action Plan) Research and Data Pillar, RVA supports the need for high quality collaborative research that is person-centred and positively impacts the lives of Australians living with a rare disease.
+In line with the National Strategic Action Plan for Rare Diseases’ (the Action Plan) Research and Data Pillar, Rare Voices Australia (RVA) supports the need for high quality collaborative research that is person-centred and positively impacts the lives of Australians living with a rare disease.
 You can read more about RVA’s Research work here.
 RVA welcomes genuine partnerships with groups planning or undertaking research that addresses core principles outlined in the Action Plan.

 - Relates to or is transferable to a range of rare diseases, and is collaborative and person-centred